Surrender and Return Policies

 Dogs or cats adopted from us may be returned in most instances.
 We want to ensure that our animals find the best fit possible for their forever home.

-To arrange an appointment to return your pet, contact Meghan Keelan - Adoption Centre Manager 403-609-2022 (message can be left anytime and we will try to respond within 24 hrs) or by email at meghan@bowvalleyspca.org.
+To arrange an appointment to return your pet, contact Daisy Hilchey - Adoption Centre Manager 403-609-2022 during our office hours or by email at daisy@bowvalleyspca.org.

 Refundable adoption fee